-5. Section 60 of the Companies (Acquisitions of Shares) Act 19803 allowed the National Companies and Securities Commission to declare conduct, or an acquisition of shares, unacceptable.
+5. Section 60 of the Companies (Acquisitions of Shares) Act 19806 allowed the National Companies and Securities Commission to declare conduct, or an acquisition of shares, unacceptable.
 The section was seen to confer an anti-avoidance power:

-The Commission's exercise of discretionary powers will thus provide a mechanism whereby reasonable commercial transactions will be unencumbered but any belief that what is not illegal (or cannot be demonstrated to the Courts to be illegal) is acceptable will be precluded.
+The Commission's exercise of discretionary powers will thus provide a mechanism whereby reasonable commercial transactions will be unencumbered but any belief

+4 Section 657A of the Corporations Act 2001 (Cth).
+References are to the Corporations Act unless otherwise indicated that what is not illegal (or cannot be demonstrated to the Courts to be illegal) is acceptable will be precluded.
 The existence of such discretionary powers, and the principles upon which they are to be applied, may be seen as imposing an obligation of propriety on those who use the facilities of the market place and their advisers.
-The obligation is a responsibility that no person should fear or seek to avoid.4
+The obligation is a responsibility that no person should fear or seek to avoid.7